 Overall, the 2013 VW Beetle’s cabin meets reviewers’ expectations.
-The four-seat Beetle isn’t the most practical hatchbacks on the market, but auto critics say cargo space with the rear seats up is good, and think the front and rear seats are roomy, considering the Beetle’s exterior design.
+The four-seat Beetle isn’t the most practical hatchback on the market, but auto critics say cargo space with the rear seats up is good, and they think the front and rear seats are roomy, considering the Beetle’s exterior design.

 - "Too often, efforts to evoke the past in modern incarnations do an injustice to both the past and the present.
 But the 2013 VW Beetle's interior layout and instrument panel salute the original Beetle while managing to be attractive, functional and up-to-date." -- Kelley Blue Book

 - "Premium cabin materials and attention to detail result in the kind of high-grade interior we've come to expect from VW." -- Cars.com (2012)

 - "The new A-pillar and dashboard arrangement is vastly better than that of the last car, eliminating virtually all the unnecessary top-of-dash real estate and bringing the windshield into the proper spot.
 Driving the original New Beetle was always slightly awkward because the long dashboard seemed better-suited to a large van than a small car.
 Those days are over." -- Left Lane News (2012)